adrydry/Learning-DevOps/Python.md/Essentials.md

 - python --version and pip --version need to match otherwise python will be not able to communicate with the interpreter
 - pip ls

+## Why using Pyton on Devops

+Python is used as an automation tool by devops engineers, in multiple scenarios:
+- Allows you to write a script to stop all your development servers on weekend
+- Clean your VM
+- Attach a new disk to your ec2 when the cloudwatch alerts you for example that the performance of your ec2 is greater than 80%

 ## Variables, Data types and operators